5 photos: Earthquakes and The Lost Coast in 1992

 To this day I marvel at the audacity of this young man—with no smartphone—jetting off by himself to California to meet up with strangers and walk around on the beach, miles and miles from a phone or a restaurant or a hospital or anything else modern.
 I’m not even sure I would do this today.

-But if you can promise me a 6.5 quake and an ocean breeze for a few days, hit me up.
+But if you can promise me a 6.5 quake in a creaky old motel and an ocean breeze for a few days, hit me up.

 Subscribe to get the latest posts sent to your email.